Saendeepreddy/Customer-Churn-Analysis-using-PowerBI/README.md

 The analysis is performed using Power BI, leveraging interactive dashboards and advanced visualizations to uncover key churn drivers.

- Business Objective
+Business Objective:

 To help the company understand customer behavior better and design effective retention strategies to reduce churn and improve long-term profitability.

- Tools & Technologies
+Tools & Technologies:

 Power BI